ReadingAndThinking.com

 In his book, Haight succinctly and brilliantly lays out the respective contexts of liberalism and conservatism with his theory of moral foundations.

 Of course, differences in the moral senses are not purely innate, i.e. not entirely due to evolution.
-Haight agrees with neuroscientist Marcus that evolution (genes) provided the first draft of the moral picture of man, and that picture is continually being painted over the course of a person's life.
+Haight agrees with neuroscientist Marcus that evolution (genes) provided the first draft of the moral picture of man, and that picture is continually being painted throughout a person's life.

 This is where people's inconsistent moral preferences in different cultures arise, and the well-known East-West difference is one such example.
 Even in the same cultural environment, the differences in individual emotional and spiritual experiences make people's moral landscapes very different.
 Morality can be shaped by nurture, which is the reason all moral education exists.